Effective results on linear dependence for elliptic curves: Abstract

 \section{Abstract}

-Given a subgroup $\Gamma$ of rational points on an elliptic curve $E$ over $\Q$ of rank $r \ge 1$ and a sufficiently large real $x \ge 2$, suppose that the rank of $\Gamma$ is less than $r$, then we give unconditional and conditional upper and lower bounds on the canonical height of a rational point $Q$ which is not in the group $\Gamma$ but belongs to the reduction of $\Gamma$ modulo every prime $p \le x$ of good reduction.
+Given a subgroup $\Gamma$ of rational points on an elliptic curve $E$ defined over $\Q$ of rank $r \ge 1$ and any sufficiently large $x \ge 2$, assuming that the rank of $\Gamma$ is less than $r$, we give upper and lower bounds on the canonical height of a rational point $Q$ which is not in the group $\Gamma$ but belongs to the reduction of $\Gamma$ modulo every prime $p \le x$ of good reduction for $E$.